 Most cooking times in recipes are designed for a preheated oven and require that the oven already be at a certain temperature before cooking starts.
 Refer to your recipe for preheating recommendations.
-Preheating time depends on the temperature setting and the number of racks in the oven (refer also to "To Set the Oven" on page 25).
+Preheating time depends on the temperature setting and the number of racks in the oven.